Humane & Effective Wildlife Management:

 The Lancaster Crow Coalition includes representatives from Lancaster City, East Hempfield Township, East Petersburg Borough, Manheim Township, and the League of Humane Voters, and responds each year to the arrival of migratory crows to our area.

-The coalition was formed to take a humane, non-lethal, and environmentally sound approach to managing the crows who migrate through Lancaster County each year -- as they've done for centuries.
+The coalition was formed to take a humane, non-lethal, and environmentally sound approach to helping the crows who migrate through Lancaster County each year -- as they've done for centuries -- and Lancaster's human residents peacefully co-exist.
 We welcome you and hope you'll help us by volunteering your time and interest in this project.

-With a handful of volunteers in areas where crow roosts present a problem, we work with pyrotechnics (fireworks) and other non-lethal methods to manage problem roosting locations.
+With a handful of volunteers in areas where crow roosts present a problem, we work with pyrotechnics (fireworks) and other non-lethal methods to convince the crows to avoid locations close to cars and buildings when choosing their roost sites.

 We rely on citizen reports to our hotline (717-397-0776) to let us know if large numbers of crows (100 or more) are roosting in any populated place.

-Any number of crows in an area nowhere near cars or buildings is not a problem.
+Any number of crows in an area not close to cars or buildings is not a problem.

 Complaining to your neighbors and calling the Mayor's office to yell doesn't help - a call to our HOTLINE does!